mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Total training steps | ~500,000 |
 | **Result** | **0% in final test — but 7 wins during training!** |

-**💡 My Insight:**  During training, I actually saw the bodyguard win 7 times.
+**My Insight:**  During training, I actually saw the bodyguard win 7 times.
 But when I saved the model and tested it, it lost every single time.
 Why?
 I think the bodyguard overfit to specific training episodes.
 Or maybe I interrupted training too early.
 The key takeaway: **the bodyguard CAN learn!** The 7 wins prove that.
 With more training steps (maybe 1-2 million more), I believe it would have worked.
 This experiment gave me hope.

 **My thought on the asymmetry:** The bodyguard has to chase a continuously moving, intelligent target.
 The intruder just has to reach a fixed zone.
 That's fundamentally harder for the bodyguard.
 The intruder's job is some how simpler than bodyguard — just run to the corner.
 The bodyguard has to predict, intercept, and adapt.

 ---

-## 🧊 Experiment 5: Frozen Intruder
+## Experiment 5: Frozen Intruder

 | Detail | Value |
 |--------|-------|